-Great Ormond Street Hospital’s rooftop garden was a hotly anticipated stop on my tour.
+Great Ormond Street Hospital’s rooftop garden was a hotly anticipated stop on our tour.
 Usually only open to hospital staff as an antidote to the pressures of the workplace, the GOSH rooftop garden was designed by four-time Chelsea Flower Show medallist Andy Sturgeon, and gives a fantastic view over the London rooftops.
 Here we found chunky red furniture, perfectly manicured chunks of lawn, tulips blowing in the breeze and stunning sculptural Glulam beams.
 The garden is stunning at night, commanding breathtaking views over twinkling London…

 For beautiful furniture, accessories and daily design ideas for your home and lifestyle,